arprasto/ScavengerHuntGame/README.md

 	1. run the below java command on your shell prompt: java -cp ${work_dir}/target/scavenger_common.jar com.ibm.watson.scavenger.LaunchApp sample-properties.properties scavenger
-	2. To start the game your voice will be recognized through Watson STT service to recognize any of key work like:'game' or 'scavenger hunt game' or 'hunt game'.
+	2. To start the game your voice will be recognized through Watson STT service to recognize any of key word like:'game' or 'scavenger hunt game' or 'hunt game'.
 	2. This will connect your device to Watson IoT and captured images will be stored in configured CLOUDANT DB.
-	3. To exit from this app your voice will be recognized through Watson STT service to recognize any of key work like: 'exit' or 'i am done' or 'i'm done'.
+	3. To exit from this app your voice will be recognized through Watson STT service to recognize any of key word: 'exit' or 'i am done' or 'i'm done'.